Tushar-Mishra999/Neumorphic_Button/README.md

 -->

 # Neumorphic Button
-Neumorphic Button lets you create Neumorphic Button with a number of customizable features that can be used throughout your Flutter app.
+This package lets you create Neumorphic Button with a number of customizable features that can be used throughout your Flutter app.You can create a minimal visual design style that uses monochromatic colors, subtle shadows and low contrasts to showcase buttons and cards, creating a really soft look.

 ## Installation
 1. Add the latest version of package to your pubspec.yaml